Ombre Powder Brows vs Microblading: What Suits You Better?

 If you are not satisfied with the shape of your eyebrows and want a complete make-over, you should choose microblading.
 Ombre powder brows are more suitable for those who already have brows but want to fill in some gaps and look like they are wearing makeup.
 Being fuller and resembling tattooed brows, ombre powder brows would be great for women with darker hair.

 Also, there are some other factors that must be taken into consideration.
-Having oily skin makes you a perfect candidate for getting ombre powder brows since the final outcome will be better.
+Having oily skin makes you a perfect candidate for getting ombre powder brows, since the final outcome will be better and new brows will last longer.
 People with dry skin should go for microblading treatment.
 In addition, people with large pores or alopecia, as well as some other skin conditions, should avoid microblading.

 Naturally, you will talk to your artist before the treatment and find out everything you need to know about the procedure of your choice, as well as the risks included.